winged/chirp/doc/index.rst

 * Load is not reported

-We want to keep the interfaces, so the versions implementing these feature won't break the ABI.
+We want to keep the interfaces, so the versions implementing these features won't break the ABI.
 Please also leave retry and flow-control on their defaults, they will integrate seemingless.

 Example
 =======